Marcello-Sega/pytim/docs/source/quick.rst

 Filtering vapour molecules
 ===============================

-Pytim offers the option to identify the relevant phases before proceeding to the surface identification.
+:doc:`Pytim <quick>` offers the option to identify the relevant phases before proceeding to the surface identification.
 This is a necessary step, for example, if the vapour phase of a water/vapour interface is not empty, or if a two-components system has non-negligible miscibilities.